Haunted Twins

 "We should wear these for the Halloween party," said Emily, whirling around to make the fringe fly away from her body.

-That day was October the fifteenth and the first major social event of the year in school was the Harvest Festival.
-Over the years it had turned into a Halloween-themed event and everybody wore costumes to the dance.
+That day was October the fifteenth and the first major social event of the year was the Harvest Festival.
+Over the years it had become a party for the whole town and since it was close to Halloween, everybody wore costumes to the dance.
 Or so we were told.

 "Cool," I said.
 I had planned on going as the Hulk, but this was fine.